Research on Anomaly Detection in Vehicular CAN Based on Bi-LSTM

 Bi-LSTM is a network that combines forward LSTM and backward LSTM.
 The forward LSTM encodes information from backward to forward, while the backward LSTM is just the opposite [19].
 Bi-LSTM can better capture the bidirectional semantic dependence.
 The weight matrix and state information of Bi-LSTM comprises the matrix corresponding to the forward and backward LSTM.
 After using Bi-LSTM, it is generally necessary to construct a fully connected layer for the output of each step of the loop body to obtain the final result and then use the function to normalize.
 The architecture of Bi-LSTM is shown in Figure 5.

-The LSTM model used in the paper does not join xt and ht-1 together but does the corresponding operation, which makes the LSTM model parameters change in more detail.
+The LSTM model used in the paper does not join and together but does the corresponding operation, which makes the LSTM model parameters change in more detail.
 The front and back sequence is more closely related.
 The formula of the model is as follows:

 Next, the Bi-LSTM structure is further built based on the modified LSTM model in the paper.
 The model parameter configuration is shown in Table 1, and the Attention mechanism is introduced when building.